Warehouse Management

 The different types of warehouse automation technologies

-Let’s take a look at the five main types of warehouse automation technologies:
+Let’s take a look at the five main types of smart warehousing automation technologies:

 1. Automatic guided vehicles (AGVs): these are self-driving forklifts that can move inventory around your warehouse without the need for a driver.
 These forklift vehicles often use reflector navigation in which reflectors are added throughout the warehouse and are scanned by the forklift so it can navigate through the warehouse safely.